Back to The Wall

 It does not

-Collect your name, email, or any personal information
+Collect your name, email, or personal data

 It does not

-Create an account or require a login
+Create an account or require login

 It does not

-Obligate you to anything — signing is a signal, not a contract
+Obligate you to anything, signing is a signal, not a contract

 This is not a petition